 Even in late September we have a late batch of radish sown into the wicker basket, now moved to the steps that run to the bottom of the new shed.

 A new addition to the allotment is a raised bird bath – set into the boundary hedge.
-The base is heavy cast metal – a discarded side table base that I picked from the garbage outside an embassadial Marylebone residence.
+The base is heavy cast metal – a discarded side table base that I picked from the garbage outside an Marylebone embassy.

 Currently the bird bath basin is a plastic tray, but we’re on the hunt for a nicer alternative.
 With our luck of finding useful, good garbage, I’m sure something will show up in no time at all.